 Does she need toilet paper or sandwich bags?
 Pads?
 Dermoplast?
 Probably.
+Gift sets of essentials are key!
 Try, “I’m hitting up the grocery store on my way over tomorrow.
 Send me your top 10!”
 And, everyone’s favorite, “What would you like from Starbucks?”
 Again, no yes/no questions.
 We take necessities for granted, but there’s also nothing like a cup of joy to make a new mama’s day.

 Help out with older kids (including the furry ones!)